-An incredibly versatile accompaniment dish to be served along-side your autumn meal.
+An incredibly versatile accompaniment dish to be served along-side your Autumn or Winter meal.
 A new twist on a classic using our Edam cheese, this creamy bake with a crunchy herb crumb by In Rhi’s Pantry.
 Rhiannon Baldock will please even the fussiest of eaters.

 - 1 cup grated Mainland Edam cheese

 - ½ cauliflower, stalk removed and cut into pieces

 - 1 broccoli, stalk removed and cut into pieces